ZhangRui111/ZRayRL/README.md

 1. For algorithm that has actor and critic, the learning rate for the critic usually is larger than that for the actor.
 1. Be careful with the activation (type) following the output layer.
+1. Larger policy/value network is not necessarily better.
+For some simple tasks/states, smaller policy/value network can save lots of training time.

 #### III.2.
 Optional Tips